 Sunday-Tuesday / 2:00 pm - 10:00 pm.
 Must be able to work swing shift, weekends and holidays.
 Will work on other shifts for staffing coverage as needed.
 Possible On-call required.

-The department is requesting this part-time position be adjusted to a full-time position with the next fiscal years budget beginning in July.
+The department is requesting this part-time position be adjusted to a full-time position in the next fiscal year's budget beginning in July.
 This is currently just a request and not guaranteed.
-Applicants must be willing to go to full-time status if the position is authorized.
+Applicants must be willing to work full-time during training and go to a full-time status in July if the position is authorized.

 Expected Hiring Range: $20.65 - $25.30 per hour